Skip to content

 Chosen applicants must be committed to attending 80% of the Montezuma County Royalty events as agreed upon at day of contest over other organization events that may overlap (i.e. if a horse show is scheduled the same time as Royalty event, you must attend the Royalty event).

-The Montezuma County Fair Royalty Workshop will be held on July 14th, 2018 at TBD, this is MANDATORY.
-The Montezuma County Fair Royalty Workshop will cover topics such as: how to introduce/present yourself, how to interact with judges, how to give a speech, design of scrapbook, hair and make-up, etc. All current Royalty members must also be present.
+The Montezuma County Fair Royalty Workshop will be held on July 19th, 2019 at TBD, this is MANDATORY.
+The Montezuma County Fair Royalty Workshop will cover topics such as: how to introduce/present yourself, how to interact with judges, how to give a speech, design of scrapbook, hair and make-up, etc.

-Each Queen and JR Queen applicant will write a 250 word essay on: “What is the purpose of the Royalty program and what will you contribute as part of the Fair Royalty?”
+Each applicant will write a 250 word essay on: “What is the purpose of the County Fair?”
 The essay must be typed and double spaced, and submitted with the application.
 The essay will be judged for content, grammar, and spelling.

 For the interview portion, each contestant will meet with the panel of judges for 5-10 min.